-Pop!_OS is based on Ubuntu but comes with its own set of customization that make it a breeze to use.
+Pop!_OS is based on Ubuntu but comes with its own set of customizations that make it a breeze to use.
 You end up with GNOME by default (or I may have chosen that in the install options, I can’t remember).

 Appstore and the Flatpak issues

 It comes with an AppStore called Pop!_Shop and this is where things get a little fishy.
 Pop!_OS devs have thought that it’s a great idea to mix Flatpaks with non-Flatpak packages.
 When searching for an application it’s not rare to end up with duplicates, one being a Flatpak version and the other a normal package.
 There is no indication for the end user which one is the best one to use.
 Worse, because of the way Flatpaks work, installing an app through the store will be either a passwordless experience (with Flatpaks since they live in user space) or requiring admin rights with sudo (for normal packages).
 While I clearly understand why it’s happening, it’s bad UX wise to have inconsistent processes to do the very same action.

 And you can’t see any indication what is a Flatpak or not in many situations.
 Let’s take the example of Blender, where two entries are returned by the search.
 Which one is which?
 Your guess is as good as mine.